Advertiser Disclosure

 They Have — and Often Become — Mentors

-Just before the pandemic, CNBC reported on a phenomenon that saw ambitious entrepreneurs and investors paying big bucks for mentorship — one 31-year-old self-made millionaire spent $70,000 for six months worth of mentorship.
+Just before the COVID-19 pandemic, CNBC reported on a phenomenon that saw ambitious entrepreneurs and investors paying big bucks for mentorship — one 31-year-old self-made millionaire spent $70,000 for six months worth of mentorship.
 Although that success story said the guidance he received was well worth the expense, you don’t have to pay for it.

 Celebrity billionaires like Richard Branson, Bill Gates and Mark Zuckerberg are all on record talking about the value of their mentors, as are garden-variety rich people who lent their insight to books like “The Millionaire Next Door.”
 They got their mentorship the old-fashioned way — for free.